SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Methodology

 \subsection{DeltaLoss Sensitivity Metric}

-Prior work ~\citep{dong2019hawq,NEURIPS2024_2c30a37c} largely ignores first-order gradient information and instead relies on second-order approximations, such as the Hessian or Fisher information matrix, to estimate sensitivity, under the assumption that gradients are typically near zero.
+Prior work~\citep{dong2019hawq,NEURIPS2024_2c30a37c} largely ignores first-order gradient information and instead relies on second-order approximations, such as the Hessian or Fisher information matrix, to estimate sensitivity under the assumption that gradients are near zero at the local optimum.
 However, this assumption breaks down when quantization induces a large loss.
-Moreover, although second-order metrics capture local curvature, they share a fundamental limitation with purely gradient-based methods: both fail to reflect the actual impact of quantization on the loss, providing only a relative trend rather than a reliable measure of true loss.
+Moreover, although second-order metrics capture local curvature, they share a fundamental limitation with purely gradient-based methods: both fail to reflect the actual impact of quantization on the loss and therefore provide only a relative trend rather than a reliable measure of the true loss.

-To address this limitation, we employ a first-order Taylor expansion to directly estimate the loss change induced by quantization, using the commonly adopted cross-entropy loss.
-Specifically, for a given layer with weight tensor $\mathbf{W}$ and activation tensor $\mathbf{A}$, the loss variation caused by quantizing the layer can be approximated using the first-order Taylor expansion: